-While acute inflammation is a defensive process and central to innate immunity, it may occur without appropriate provocation and in locations where it causes inappropriate inflammation, tissue damage, or systemic disease.
-This results in significant tissue damage and resulting disability.
+While acute inflammation is a defensive process and central to innate immunity, it may occur without appropriate provocation and in locations where it causes discomfort, tissue damage, or systemic disease.
+This results in significant morbidity and resulting disability.

 Canine Rheumatoid Arthritis

-This disease is a direct result of excessive, uncontrolled inflammation around joints.
+This disease results from excessive, uncontrolled inflammation around joints.
 It manifests initially as a shifting lameness with soft-tissue swelling around involved joints.
 Within weeks or months, the disease localizes in individual joints, and characteristic radiographic changes develop.
 The earliest radiographic changes consist of soft-tissue swelling and a loss of trabecular bone density in the area of the joint.
 Lucent cyst-like areas frequently are seen in the subchondral bone.
-The prominent lesion is a progressive erosion of cartilage and subchondral bone in the area of synovial attachments, which results in loss of articular cartilage and collapse of the joint space.
-Angular deformities often occur, and luxation of the joint is a frequent sequel.
-Deformities are most frequent in the carpal, tarsal, and phalangeal joints, and less frequent in the elbow and stifle.
-Synovial fluid changes indicate a sterile, inflammatory synovitis, with increased total cell count and a high proportion of neutrophils in the synovial fluid cell population.
+The most prominent lesion is a progressive erosion of cartilage and subchondral bone in the area of synovial attachments, resulting in loss of articular cartilage and collapse of the joint space.
+Angular deformities often occur, and luxation of the joint is a frequent sequela.
+Deformities are most frequent in the carpal, tarsal, and phalangeal joints and less frequent in the elbow and stifle.
+Synovial fluid examination shows a sterile, inflammatory synovitis, with increased cell count and a high proportion of neutrophils in the synovial fluid cell population.
 The excessive inflammation is believed to be due to the deposition of immune complexes in the synovia with subsequent complement activation.

 An erosive arthritis has also been recognized in cats.
 It tends to occur in older male cats and frequently is associated with feline syncytia-forming virus infection.
 The development of disease in cats is much more insidious than in dogs.

 Canine rheumatoid arthritis responds poorly to systemic glucocorticoids alone.
-Immunosuppressive agents with anti-inflammatory activity such as cyclophosphamide and azathioprine are used with glucocorticoids to treat these disorders; NSAID (eg, aspirin, carprofen, etodolac, meloxicam) may help bring relief.
+Immunosuppressive agents with anti-inflammatory activity such as cyclophosphamide and azathioprine are used with glucocorticoids to treat these disorders; NSAIDs (eg, aspirin, carprofen, etodolac, meloxicam) may bring relief.

-This arthritis is most common in large dogs, particularly German Shepherds, Doberman Pinschers, retrievers, spaniels, and pointers.
+Arthritis of unknown etiology is most common in large dogs, particularly German Shepherds, Doberman Pinschers, retrievers, spaniels, and pointers.
 In toy breeds, it is most frequent in Toy Poodles, Yorkshire Terriers, and Chihuahuas, or mixes of these breeds.
 There is no evidence of a primary chronic infectious disease process or of systemic lupus erythematosus.
-Joint disease is often the sole manifestation.
+Arthritis is often the sole manifestation.

 Diagnosis is based on the history of cyclic antibiotic-unresponsive fever, malaise, and anorexia, with stiffness or lameness.
 Bony changes are not seen on radiographs until the disease is well established.
 Even then, radiographic changes are mild and can mimic degenerative joint disease.
-Synovial fluid is inflammatory in nature but sterile.
+Synovial fluid contains leukocytes but is sterile.

 The disease may be controlled with daily high-dose glucocorticoids followed by low-dose, alternate-day therapy.
 Treatment usually can be discontinued after 3–5 mo.
-Dogs that do not respond well to such therapy (>50%) are treated with more potent immunosuppressive drugs such as azathioprine or cyclophosphamide in addition to glucocorticoids.
-Gold salts may be helpful in augmenting glucocorticoid therapy in some animals.
+Dogs with poor response to such therapy (>50%) may be treated with more potent immunosuppressive drugs such as azathioprine or cyclophosphamide in addition to glucocorticoids.
+Gold salts help augment glucocorticoid therapy in some animals.

 A more severe form of this meningitis has been reported in young Bernese Mountain Dogs.
 The disease in this breed is somewhat cyclical, but the resolution in intervening periods is less than in other species.
 CSF abnormalities resemble those seen in other breeds.
-The condition requires longterm, high-dose glucocorticoid therapy to keep the animals comfortable.
+The condition requires longterm, high-dose glucocorticoid therapy.

-A syndrome of meningitis, often associated with polyarthritis, is seen in Akitas as young as 12 wk old.
-The dogs show severe bouts of fever, depression, cervical pain and rigidity, and generalized stiffness.
-Affected dogs grow at a slower rate and often appear unthrifty.
-The condition responds poorly to glucocorticoid and combination immunosuppressive therapy, and most dogs are euthanized as young adults.
+A syndrome of meningitis, often associated with polyarthritis, is seen in young Akitas.
+The dogs show severe episodes of fever, depression, cervical pain and rigidity, and generalized stiffness.
+Affected dogs grow slowly and often appear unthrifty.
+The condition responds poorly to glucocorticoid and combination immunosuppressive therapy, and most affected dogs are euthanized as young adults.
 In older Akitas, a milder and more drug-responsive form of the disease is seen, which may be associated with pemphigus foliaceus, uveitis, and plasmacytic-lymphocytic thyroiditis.

-Septic shock is the name given to the systemic inflammatory response syndrome caused by severe infections and associated with trauma, ischemia, and tissue injury.
-Animals with severe infections may generate vastly excessive cytokine production that leads to severe acidosis, fever, lactate release in tissues, an uncontrollable drop in blood pressure, elevation of plasma catecholamines, and eventually to renal, hepatic, and lung injury and death.
-The procoagulant-anticoagulant balance is upset so that endothelial procoagulant activity is enhanced, while many anticoagulant pathways are inhibited, leading to DIC and capillary thrombosis.
+Septic shock is the name given to the systemic inflammatory response syndrome specifically caused by severe infections and associated with trauma, ischemia, and tissue injury.
+Animals with severe infections may generate vastly excessive cytokine production, most notably IL-1, TNF-α, IL-8, and IL-6.
+This massive cytokine release has been called “a cytokine storm.”
+High doses of cytokines are toxic and induce severe acidosis, fever, lactate release in tissues, an uncontrollable drop in blood pressure, increased plasma catecholamines, and eventually renal, hepatic, and lung injury and death.
+The procoagulant-anticoagulant balance is upset so that endothelial procoagulant activity is enhanced, while many anticoagulant pathways are inhibited, leading to disseminated intravascular coagulation and capillary thrombosis.

-All these effects are mediated by excessive triggering of toll-like receptors (TLR) leading to a massive and uncontrolled release of cytokines.
-TLR trigger a “cytokine storm” from stimulated macrophages.
+All these effects are initiated by excessive triggering of toll-like receptors leading to a massive and uncontrolled release of cytokines.
 The cytokines damage vascular endothelial cells, activating them so that procoagulant activity is enhanced, which leads to blood clotting.
 The nitric oxide causes vasodilation and a drop in blood pressure.
 The widespread damage to vascular endothelium eventually causes organ failure.
 Multiple organ dysfunction syndrome is the end stage of severe septic shock.
 It is characterized by hypotension, insufficient tissue perfusion, uncontrollable bleeding, and organ failure caused by hypoxia, tissue acidosis, tissue necrosis, and severe local metabolic disturbances.
-The severe bleeding is due to DIC.
+The severe bleeding is due to disseminated intravascular coagulation.
 The sensitivity of mammals to septic shock varies greatly.
 Species with pulmonary intravascular macrophages (cat, horse, sheep, and pig) tend to be more susceptible than dogs.